zpgallegos/zavant/docs/architecture/decisions/0013-resumable-season-reconciliation.md

 ## Decision

-Provide a storage-neutral `backfill-seasons` CLI workflow rather than extending the scheduled Lambda.
+Provide a storage-neutral `backfill-statsapi` CLI workflow rather than extending the scheduled Lambda.
 It accepts multiple seasons and supports three modes:

 - `missing` acquires only absent eligible games.